apache/druid/docs/operations/security-user-auth.md

 ## Authentication and authorization model

-At the center of the Druid user authentication and authoratization model are _resources_ and _actions_.
+At the center of the Druid user authentication and authorization model are _resources_ and _actions_.
 A resource is something that authenticated users are trying to access or modify.
 An action is something that users are trying to do.

 There are three resource types: